lzrski/toastmasters-speeches/cc-02-there-is-an-elephant-in-a-mirror.md

 2. Body `4 min`

   * Humans have to learn non stop to be humans.

     Adults who were isolated from society have hard time learning to use a mirror.
 Learning is easy when you are a child, and become more difficult when you become older.

   * Your imagination is your worst enemy when it comes to learning.

     Everything is hard until we learn how to do it.
-However, The things we consider trivial now, were hard for us before we mastered it.
+However, the things we consider trivial now, were hard for us before we mastered it.

-  * Everything is hard until we learn howere hard for us before we mastered it.
+  * By using your imagination, you can make learning process easier

+    Your imagination will be your best friend if you put it upside down and start from the end. *An example from others or your experience that proves that imagining yourself doing it already works.
+I recall some stories on how athletes are trained through imagining that they play already an important game.
+Or it might be a down to Earth story from your life like learning skiing or programming, etc.*

 3. Conclusion `30 sec - 1 min`